Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Fissile atomic isotopes such as U-233, U-235 and Pu-239 have the interesting property that when they capture a free neutron they usually fission.
 During each nuclear fission, in addition to fission products, a fissioning atom emits about 200 MeV of thermal energy and two to four free neutrons, each with a kinetic energy of about 2 MeV.
 These are known as fast neutrons.
 Fast neutrons have desirable properties in terms of efficient utilization of natural uranium, recycling of used nuclar fuel and disposal of nuclear waste.

-Nuclear fission becomes remarkable when there is a sufficient concentration of fissile atoms in close proximity to one another.
+Nuclear fission becomes a practical source of energy when there is a sufficient concentration of fissile atoms in close proximity to one another.
 Then neutrons emitted by one fissile atom can be captured by other nearby fissile atoms.
 Then the number of free neutrons N within the assembly of atoms will exponentially change over time in accordance with the formula:

 No = number of free neutrons in the assembly at time t = to;